Free to Use

 Access to various CVars

 Fix broken shaders/effects with ease.
+Lock CVar values so the game can't override them.

 Optional depth buffer integration